BioSIM-Research-Group/vmdStore/README.md

 5. Start VMD.
 It could be necessary to restart VMD on first launch after vmdStore installation.

+## Bug Report/Suggestions
+If you want to report bugs or suggest features, please contact me: henrique.fernandes@fc.up.pt

 ## Available Plugins
 ### Alanine Scanning Mutagenesis